2024 School Construction Bond and Replacement Technology/Capital Levy

 Replacement Technology/Capital Levy

-The 2024 Replacement Technology/Capital Levy would continue the district's commitment to providing technology for student learning and capital facility improvements.
+The 2024 Replacement Technology/Capital Levy continues the district's commitment to providing technology for student learning and capital facility improvements.
 The technology component focuses on student technology, professional development, and infrastructure and tools for organizational support.

 A cross-functional Technology Planning Task Force, consisting primarily of Edmonds teaching staff, led the development of the objectives and initiatives for the proposed levy.
 Additionally, input was gathered from the Superintendent's Student Advisory Committee, a Chromebox Replacement Committee, district and program leadership, and Digital Learning coaches and leadership.